CANADA FX DEBT-Canadian dollar pulls back from 3-year high as greenback rallies

 * Canada's trade deficit narrows in November

-TORONTO, Jan 7 (Reuters) - The Canadian dollar weakened against its U.S. counterpart on Thursday, retreating from near a three-year high the day before, as the greenback rallied against a basket of major currencies, while data showed Canada's trade deficit narrowing in November.
+TORONTO, Jan 7 (Reuters) - The Canadian dollar edged lower against its U.S. counterpart on Thursday, retreating from near a three-year high the day before, as the greenback rallied against a basket of major currencies, while data showed Canada's trade deficit narrowing in November.

+"General USD strength was the driver," Ronald Simpson, managing director, global currency analysis at Action Economics, said in a note.
+"The slightly narrower Canadian (trade) shortfall had little impact."

-The U.S. dollar bounced off its lowest levels since 2018 to its highest in a week, its gains attributed partly to safe-haven buying after supporters of President Donald Trump stormed the U.S. Capitol and profit-taking by investors who had been betting on the euro.
+The U.S. dollar rebounded from levels not seen since March 2018 to its highest in a week, helped by profit-taking by investors who had been betting on the euro.

 Canada's trade deficit narrowed to C$3.3 billion in November from a revised C$3.7 billion in October as exports increased and imports edged down, data from Statistics Canada showed.

-One of Canada's major exports, oil, was supported by a fall in U.S. stockpiles and strength in the wake of a pledge by Saudi Arabia to cut output more than had been expected.
+One of Canada's major exports, oil, rose to an 11-month high.
+It was supported by Saudi Arabia's unexpected pledge to deepen its oil cuts, with the market shrugging off political unrest in the United States.

-U.S. crude oil futures were up 0.2% at $50.72 a barrel, while global shares and U.S. bond yields rose on bets of more pandemic-related financial relief under a Democratic-controlled U.S. Congress.
+U.S. crude oil futures settled 0.4% higher at $50.83 a barrel, while global shares and U.S. bond yields rose on bets of more pandemic-related financial relief under a Democratic-controlled U.S. Congress.

-Canadian government bond yields were higher across much of a steeper curve.
-The 10-year was up 2.7 basis points at 0.785%, its highest since Dec.
-8.
+Canadian government bond yields were higher across a steeper curve.
+The 10-year rose 3.3 basis points to 0.791%, having touched its highest intraday level since Dec.
+7 at 0.807%.

 Canada's jobs report for December is due on Friday.
-It could offer clues on the strength of the domestic economy as a second wave of the coronavirus sweeps across the country.

-On Wednesday, the province of Quebec said it will impose a curfew starting on Saturday and extend an existing lockdown through Feb.
-8 to curb the spread of the virus.
-(Reporting by Fergal Smith Editing by Paul Simao) ((fergal.smith@thomsonreuters.com; +1 647 480 7446;)) Keywords: CANADA FOREX/ (PIX)
+It could offer clues on how well the domestic economy is coping with tightening provincial restrictions to help contain a second wave of the coronavirus pandemic.
+(Reporting by Fergal Smith; Editing by Paul Simao and Peter Cooney) ((fergal.smith@thomsonreuters.com; +1 647 480 7446;)) Keywords: CANADA FOREX/ (UPDATE 1)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.